Fer-dev-gt/Hospital-Appointment-Management-System/README.md

 - [React Documentation](#react-documentation)

 ## Demo and Features
-<p>As with almost everything we start with a simple login and register user screen, if you already have an existing account the app will identify if your usertype is a patient, doctor or a nurse.
+<p>As with almost everything in life we start with a simple login and register new user screen, if you already have an existing account the app will identify if your usertype is a patient, doctor or nurse.
 If you register a new user then your account will be a patient account by default</p>
 <img width="400" alt="Screenshot 2023-11-02 at 19 08 35" src="https://github.com/Fer-dev-gt/Hospital-Appointment-Management-System/assets/119085740/59721dfd-cd70-4f28-95cb-16876da6fba6">
 <img width="432" alt="Screenshot 2023-11-02 at 18 56 58" src="https://github.com/Fer-dev-gt/Hospital-Appointment-Management-System/assets/119085740/54fb119b-0cea-4fa3-a6a1-bca2bef3cddf">

-<p>When you log in as a patient you will be displayed a menu with five buttons that display a different Component of the app to execute one of the following patient services, for example this one where a patient can ask for a doctor appointment by just submitting date, hour and reason for the appointment </p>
+<p>When you log in as a patient you will be displayed a menu with five buttons that show a different Component of the app to execute one of the following patient services, for example this one where a patient can ask for a doctor appointment by just submitting a date, hour and reason for the appointment </p>
 <img width="1025" alt="Screenshot 2023-11-02 at 18 58 37" src="https://github.com/Fer-dev-gt/Hospital-Appointment-Management-System/assets/119085740/1b07ebfc-1f05-4e05-99b3-0f7138fd68f5">

-<p>At any moment a patient can check the status of their appointment and see which doctor has been assigned also if the appointment has been rejected by any reason</p>
+<p>At any moment a patient can check the status of their appointment and see which doctor has been assigned, also if the appointment has been rejected by any reason</p>
 <img width="1021" alt="Screenshot 2023-11-02 at 18 59 16" src="https://github.com/Fer-dev-gt/Hospital-Appointment-Management-System/assets/119085740/b1eda166-2b38-4211-b519-95c5f63472f3">

-<p>A patient can make an order of the medicines that the hospital has on inventory up to the existing amount of each medicine, a subtotal for a prouct will be constanly displayed and the total for the orders as well</p>
+<p>A patient can make an order of the medicines that the hospital has on inventory up to the existing amount of each medicine, a subtotal for a product will be constanly displayed and the total for the order as well</p>
 <img width="833" alt="Screenshot 2023-11-02 at 18 52 16" src="https://github.com/Fer-dev-gt/Hospital-Appointment-Management-System/assets/119085740/99fa8fcb-4978-40dc-91ee-de221b18942a">

-<p>When a nurse logs in a new screen with different Components will be displayed, on this case the only function a nurse has is to assigned a doctor to any pending appointment or rejected if there are no doctors available, when an appointment is being asigned a combobox will be display with all the doctors that have an active account</p>
+<p>When a nurse logs in a new screen with different Components will be displayed, on this case the only function a nurse has is to assign a doctor to any pending appointment or reject it if there are no doctors available, when an appointment is being asigned a ComboBox will be displayed with all the doctors that have an active account</p>
 <img width="821" alt="Screenshot 2023-11-02 at 18 54 54" src="https://github.com/Fer-dev-gt/Hospital-Appointment-Management-System/assets/119085740/807f2687-3340-4654-b812-8255815ccc36">

-<p>When a doctor logs in a different menu is display where they can check all their appointments that need to be take care of, these appointments are display inside differente containers/components</p>
+<p>When a doctor logs in a different menu is displayed where they can check all their appointments that need to be take care of, these appointments are displayed inside different containers/components</p>
 <img width="799" alt="Screenshot 2023-11-02 at 18 59 57" src="https://github.com/Fer-dev-gt/Hospital-Appointment-Management-System/assets/119085740/ab652eb3-d780-487c-8308-dccc8d3fed9a">

 <p>When a doctor has finished attending a patient, it can submit a report of the diagnosis and the recommendations for the patients, this information will be available for the respective patient to see what instructions to follow</p>